 church in 1310.)
 The fire burned for 10 days; 159

-destruction.
-A plaque (photo, below) on the front of
+A plaque (photo, below) on the front of the church,

 The mayor of Naples attended the ceremony in the presence of young Franciscan monks, born many years after the event.
 The ceremony was a tribute to the reconstruction and, as well, to Brother Gaudenzio Dell’Aia, the monk who planned and supervised the work.
 The church was restored to its original Gothic state, undoing the architectural additions of those who came after the Angevins in the history of Naples.
 Luigi Ortaglio, the Franciscan who succeeded Dell’Aia as the head of the order in Naples, spoke at the ceremony and called the reconstruction a symbol of the “victory of peace over war” and compared it to resurrection, the rebirth that follows death.

 (added - 18 Nov 2016)